Smile (The Beach Boys album): First signs of issues and resistance (November–December 1966)

-Delays, draft notice, Capitol lawsuit, and Parks' departure (December 1966 – March 1967)
+Delays, Capitol lawsuit, and departures (December 1966 – April 1967)

+The Beach Boys accepting a record sales certification for Little Deuce Coupe, Shut Down Volume 2, and "Good Vibrations" at Capitol, December 1966.

-Wilson's inability to promptly follow up on "Good Vibrations" became an escalating issue.
-On December 15, Wilson informed Capitol A&R director Karl Engemann that the album and its lead single "Heroes and Villains" would likely be delivered "some time prior to January 15".
+Wilson's paranoid delusions and increasingly erratic behavior intensified throughout late 1966 and early 1967.
+One incident involved Anderle secretly painting Wilson's portrait; upon viewing it, Wilson believed it had literally captured his soul, irreparably altering their relationship.
+Murry hired a private investigator to surveil Brian after reading Tom Nolan's 1966 article in which he acknowledged using LSD and consequently escalated his paranoia into reciprocal surveillance between him and his father, described by Taylor as a cycle of "complete insanity".
+His inability to promptly follow up on "Good Vibrations" also became an escalating issue.
+On December 15, he informed Capitol A&R director Karl Engemann that the album and its lead single "Heroes and Villains" would likely be delivered "some time prior to January 15".
 Consequently, Capitol postponed their release until March 1967.
 Possibly pressured by Capitol's demand for a ready single, Wilson resumed work on "Heroes and Villains" on December 19, 1966, halting progress on other tracks until April 1967.
-While 1966 sessions had been methodically documented, Wilson often took unlabeled test acetates home, leaving them scattered without systematic archiving.
-By early 1967, session logs indicate increasingly lost studio tapes.

-Brian was starting to meet a fantastic amount of resistance on all fronts.
-Like, very slowly everything started to collapse about him.
-The scene with Van Dyke. [...]
-So he abandoned the studio.
-Then [...]
-He got his head into the business aspects of Brother Records.
-So that kept him out of [recording]. [...]
-[He had] an incredible amount of excuses not to cut.